-The Board notes that some authorization holders may be a "named beneficiary" or a "named insured" on broad, corporate-wide insurance policies.
-As long as the NEB-regulated authorization holding Company is a named insured or named beneficiary, the Board will consider the insurance coverage as part of a Financial Resources Plan, to the extent the authorization holder has coverage under the policy.
+The Board notes that some Companies may be a "named beneficiary" or a "named insured" on broad, corporate-wide insurance policies.
+As long as the Company is a named insured or named beneficiary, the Board will consider the insurance coverage as part of a Financial Resources Plan, to the extent the Company has coverage under the policy.